buccaneerai/note-window-consumer/performance/2023-05-01/Breathing/d.md

 - Albuterol inhaler

 #### Assessment & Plan
-- Difficulty breathing: Administer breathing treatment; Prescribe another steroid; Schedule follow-up visit
+- Worsening asthma symptoms: Administer breathing treatment, prescribe another steroid, and schedule follow-up
-- Coughing with blood and phlegm: Order chest x-ray; Perform CBC panel; Schedule follow-up visit
+- Cough with blood and phlegm: Order chest x-ray and CBC panel
-- Smoking: Discuss risks and cessation options during appointment
+- Smoking: Discuss smoking cessation at the end of the appointment